 In summation, this scope is very well designed and constructed.
 It has an excellent performance, and does not show any signs of moving out of the market any time soon.
 I suppose only time will tell.
 Anyone looking for a cheap scope would do well to give this one a try.

-4 – UTG 3-9×32 Compact CQB Bug Buster AO RGB Scope with Med.
+3 – UTG 3-9×32 Compact CQB Bug Buster AO RGB Scope with Med.
 Picatinny Rings, 2″ Sunshade

-We have recently discovered UTG while searching for new scopes to review.
+We have recently discovered Leaper’s UTG scope line while searching for new scopes to review.
 If you are on a tight budget then you will need to find good quality for a low price – this describes UTG accurately.
 This is one of the cheapest scopes on the market and it is definitely more than worth the money.

 Let me get the negatives out of the way first.
 First of all, for its size and material, this scope is definitely on the heavy side.
 Perhaps you’ve owned larger scopes than this that are less than half the weight.
 A couple of pounds may not seem like much but, in the long run it certainly makes a difference.

 The number one thing I appreciate about this scope is its craftsmanship.
 It is sturdy, well-built, efficiently designed, and it performs as advertised.
 It’s nothing incredibly fancy, but it gets the job done and for its price, there really isn’t anything comparable.
 The flip-open lens caps are a nice touch, and are quite convenient.
 They aren’t flimsy at all, which is typically a common problem with flip-open caps.
 This scope’s zero lock is also an excellent feature and works pretty well.
-It’s not flawless, but for normal durations of use, it seems to keep its zero just fine.
+It’s not flawless, but for normal use, it keeps its zero just fine.
 Scope is clear, fog hasn’t been a problem (and believe me, as far as cheap scopes go, fog IS a problem), and to top it all off it just looks plain awesome.